stephenscript/profile-search-bar/README.md

 # Profile Search Bar

-A search bar that interacts with the Algolia and Cloudinary API to present relevant results to the user
+A responsive search bar that interacts with the Algolia and Cloudinary API to present relevant results to the user

 ## Stack